serving the greater phoenix, arizona community

 Ray Jordan's article on Koi Pattern Development linked with his permission at Midwest Pond and Koi Society web site www.mpks.org.
 Ray Jordan has additional links at the bottom of the page.
 Use the scroll bar on the pane below.
 You can clink on Midwest Pond and Koi Society's links within this window pane.

-Joel Burkard, President of Pan Intercorp, has granted Valley of the Sun Koi Club to link to his www.koi.com website.
+Joel Burkard, President of Pan Intercorp, has granted Valley of the Sun Koi Club permission to link to his www.koi.com website.
 For those who are not familiar with Joel, he lived in Japan for twenty years and speaks fluent Japanese.
 He makes trips to Japan and purchases koi for sale in the US.
 He is a prolific writer about koi.
 His web site has a reference encylopedia that not only describes the various classifications but supplies Japanese pronunciations and numerous articles.
 Any highlighted Japanese word or descriptive phrase in the reference will (depending on you computer settings) either play the sound or allow you to save the .wav file to your computer for later play.
 Please keep in mind this is comercial concern and everything on his site is copywritten and not for sale elsewhere without Joel's written permission.
 The Reference Encyclopedia is linked with his permission.
 His fingerlings can be found at the Hiroshima Collection along with other retail collections.